Wondering how to make protein shakes thicker?

 Why drink wholesome?

 Sick of watery protein shakes?
 Switch to drink wholesome.
 Our protein powders make thick protein shakes every time because we use minimally-processed ingredients.
-Most protein powders, on the other hand, are made with heavily-processed protein isolates.* Protein isolates have been stripped of everything but the protein, meaning they contain virtually zero fats or carbohydrates.
+Most protein powders, on the other hand, are made with heavily-processed protein isolates.* Protein isolates, which appear on the ingredient list as “pea protein” as opposed to “peas,” have been stripped of everything but the protein, meaning they contain virtually zero fats or carbohydrates.
 Fats and carbohydrates are what make protein shakes thick, and without them you can expect a watery protein boost.
 This is also why most protein powders contain food additives.
 Ingredients like xanthan gum and sunflower lecithin are added to replace the fats and carbohydrates removed during processing.